adkumar2651/HomeMart-Furniture-Decor/README.md

 ## 🎯 Objective

-The main objective of HomeMart is to create a warm, premium and user-friendly online furniture shopping experience that reflects an artisanal furniture brand while providing practical e-commerce functionality.
+The main objective of HomeMart is to create a warm, premium, and user-friendly online furniture shopping experience that reflects an artisanal furniture brand while providing practical e-commerce functionality.

 The project focuses on: